 The large homes built by wealthy early settlers were predominantly built with timber and many of these were destroyed by fire, or in the 1950’s – 60’s demolished to make way for ‘progress’.
 The cities of Dunedin and Christchurch were among the first settled and Auckland and Wellington were mere ‘canvas towns’ to the mid to late 1800’s.

-The Manse is one of the orignal Hawke’s Ba homes built for the local vicar in 1910.
+The Manse is one of the original Hawke’s Ba homes built for the local vicar in 1910.
 This elegant homestead has now been restored to an exclusive luxury country retreat

 Bronte Country Estate is a beautiful historic homestead built for the Fraser family and originally surrounded by apple orchards.
 Five individual suites and villas to capture the magnificent views and fascinating birdlife of the estuary.